Seeking out unique experiences should be atop your list in Las Vegas, and few things are more unique than grabbing a drink at a hidden speakeasy.

-Strutting through the clandestine, often camouflaged doors listed below will leave you feeling like a local.
+Strutting through the obscure, clandestine, and often camouflaged doors listed below will leave you feeling like a local.
 A Las Vegas regular.
 Someone who knows things.

 Speakeasies On The Strip